Laser Skin Resurfacing

 Find out more about laser skin resurfacing with Fraxel, Juvederm, Restylane & VBeam.

-Dr. Michele Green is an internationally renowned leader in the field of dermatology with over 25 years of experience providing some of the most discerning individuals from around the globe with the best non-invasive cosmetic procedures, including laser skin resurfacing treatments.
-Regarding facial rejuvenation, Dr. Green takes a holistic approach and embraces a less-is-more philosophy, customizing each patient’s treatment plan best to suit their particular skin concerns and aesthetic goals.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and the New York Times for her dedication to her patients and expertise.
-When you consult with Dr. Green for skin rejuvenation at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to select the cosmetic procedures that will provide you with the natural-looking and long-lasting rejuvenation results you’re after.
+Dr. Michele Green is a globally recognized dermatology specialist with over 25 years of experience providing premium non-invasive cosmetic procedures to some of the most selective clients worldwide, including laser skin resurfacing.
+In skin rejuvenation, Dr. Green takes a holistic approach, embracing a less-is-more philosophy and tailoring treatment plans to address her patients’ unique skin concerns and aesthetic goals.
+She is consistently honored by Castle Connolly, New York Magazine, Super Doctors, and The New York Times as one of New York’s top dermatologists, reflecting her dedication and expertise.
+When you consult with Dr. Green for laser skin resurfacing at her private dermatology clinic in the Upper East Side of Manhattan, she will collaborate with you to choose the appropriate combination of non-ablative laser treatments and other cosmetic procedures to achieve natural-looking, long-lasting rejuvenation results.

 N.S 2 months Before and After Fraxel 2 sessions MGwatermark